chav1961/purelib/README.md

 # Pure Library

-This project is a set of useful classes and packages, what I use in my projects.
+This project is a set of useful classes and packages, what I use in my own projects.
 This library is used only and only JRE and **nothing** more, and it was one of the most important goals of this projects.
-The most important fuctionality is:
+The most important functionality is:

 * class loader for building pluggable applications
-* a set of facades fo different file systems
+* a set of facades for different file systems
-* a set of streams to convert data format
 * a Writer class, that implements **Java byte code assembler**
 * classes to use in quick data parsers (quick syntax tree, quick line parsers)
 * classes for simple building console command processors
-* classes for incapsulation data sources and data targets for parsers

 ## Getting Started